grafana/grafana/docs/sources/fundamentals/intro-to-prometheus/index.md

 These metrics are available in an HTTP endpoint, but how do they get to Grafana, and subsequently, into a dashboard?

 To get these metrics into Grafana, you can use either the Prometheus software or [Grafana Agent](/docs/agent/latest/) to scrape metrics.
 Grafana Agent collects and forwards telemetry data to open-source deployments of the Grafana Stack, Grafana Cloud, or Grafana Enterprise, where your data can be analyzed.
+Using Grafana Agent can be a great option because as you scale your observability practices to include logs and traces, which Grafana Agent also supports, you've got a telemetry solution already in place.

 Telemetry refers to the process of recording and transmitting the readings of an application or piece of infrastructure.
 Telemetry is critical to observability because it helps you understand exactly what's going on in your infrastructure.
 Telemetry data is a source of truth.
 The metrics data that Prometheus helps us with is only one type of telemetry; the other two kinds of telemetry are logs and traces.